Holic75/KingmakerFavoredClass/README.md

  - +1 to dodge bonus against studied targets/4 levels for halfling and fetchling slayers,
  - +1 to attack bonus against one favored enemy/4 levels for hobgoblin rangers.

+Other features:
+- Everyone can select a Deity (optional),
+- Everyone can select 2 traits at character creation (optional).

 It also add following feats:
+- Additional Traits (if traits are enabled),
 - Favored Prestige Class (due to technical reasons should always be taken before taking first level in corresponding prestige class)
 - Prestigious Spellcaster (again due to technical reasons can be taken only after you select a spellbook to advance with corresponding prestige class, also it will not work if it is taken for spontaneous caster advancing prestige class and you get to select new spells known from some other spontaneous casting class,